Create PowerPoint Document in Blazor

 @using System.IO;

-@using ServerSideApplication;
+@using Create_PowerPoint_presentation;

-@inject ServerSideApplication.Data.PresentationService service
+@inject Create_PowerPoint_presentation.Data.PowerPointService service

 @inject Microsoft.JSInterop.IJSRuntime JS

-Step 4: Add the following code to create a new button.
+Include the following code to create a new button that triggers the PowerPoint generation:

-<h2>Syncfusion Presentation library (Essential Presentation)</h2>
+<h2>Syncfusion Presentation Library (Essential Presentation)</h2>

-<p>Syncfusion Blazor Presentation library (Essential Presentation) used to create, read, edit, and convert Presentation files in your applications without Microsoft Office dependencies.</p>
+<p>The Syncfusion Blazor Presentation library (Essential Presentation) used to create, read, edit, and convert Presentation files in applications without Microsoft Office dependencies.</p>

 <button class="btn btn-primary" @onclick="@CreatePowerPoint">Create PowerPoint</button>